JuliaPolyhedra/XPORTA.jl/docs/src/development_guide.md

 All features should be documented.
 Documentation is created using the [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) framework.

-To locally build the docs locally, on the command line run
+To build docs locally, run

 ```
 $ julia docs/make.jl
 ```

-To locally host the docs website, navigate to the `/docs/build` directory and run
+To locally host the docs website, navigate to `/docs/build` and run

 ```
 $ python3 -m http.server --bind localhost